d-p-y/oldschool-i18n/README.md

 # How to use it?

-Once installed as global tool it can be invoked anyhwere
+Once installed as global tool it can be invoked anywhere

 ```
 dotnet-oldschool-i18n -c I18n -m Translate -o translation_ZZZZZ.json -d .